Lehigh-CSB/newsletter/ish-1/ish-1.md

 ## Ⅱ. Attack of the FYS 👾

-**Your second email today...** how lucky!
-We’re excited to announce that we have 63 first-years coming into the CSB program this year as the Class of 2026.
-First year students (FYS) please do not be overwhelmed by everything we just blasted to you: you have a lot of time to go over it and the entire CSBA community to support you through it.
+**Welcome Class of 2026...** Congratulations on your addmisison to Lehigh University and the Computer Science & Business program.
+We’re excited to announce that we have 63 first-years coming into the CSB program this fall.
+First year students (FYS), everything we just blasted to you might seem overwhelming, but you have a lot of time to go over it and the entire CSBA community to support you through it.

 ## Ⅲ. Revenge of the FYMentorship-Program ⚔️